cyjake/leoric/Readme.md

 ## Usage

 Assume the tables of posts, users, and comments were setup already.
 We may declare the models as classes by extending from the base class `Bone` of Leoric.
-After the models are `connect`ed to the database, the columns of the tables are mapped as attributes, the associations are setup, feel free to start querying.
+After the models are connected to the database, the columns of the tables are mapped as attributes, the associations are setup, feel free to start querying.

 ```js
 const { Bone, connect } = require('leoric')